LukasMurdock/LukasMurdock.github.io/_posts/2021-05-06-starting-web-development.md

 {% endraw %}
 {% endhighlight %}

 Another error!
 It seems the userData response returns an object.
-And since we’re trying to render an object, React doesn’t like that!
+And since we’re trying to render an object with JSX, React doesn’t like that!

-So let’s remove the userData from the return and log it to the console to debug it:
+So let’s remove the userData from the return and log userData to the console to debug:

 {% highlight javascript %}
 {% raw %}